-To resolve the overlaps between the track candidates and to reject fake tracks, an ambiguity 191 resolution step is performed.
-The track candidates are scored based on the χ^2 of the track fit 192 , shown in Figure 8, and the number of shared hits with other track candidates.
-The track 193 candidates with the most shared hits are evaluated first.
-They are compared to the other track 194 candidates sharing the same hits and the ones with worse χ^2 of the track fit are rejected.
-The 195 procedure is repeated until all remaining tracks no longer have shared hits.
-Retaining tracks 196 with have up to one shared hitwould increase the efficiency by up to two percent for $\xi > 5$, but 197 was not.
-Figure 8 (right) shows the effect of the ambiguity resolution on matched and fake 198 tracks for a QUBO solved using matrix diagonalisation in a BX with $\xi = 7$.
-This scenario was 199 selected to show the effect for the highest particle multiplicity considered in this work.
-200
+To resolve the overlaps between the track candidates and to reject fake tracks, an ambiguity 200 resolution step is performed.
+The track candidates are scored based on the χ^2 of the track fit 201 , shown in Figure 8, and the number of shared hits with other track candidates.
+The track 202 candidates with the most shared hits are evaluated first.
+They are compared to the other track 203 candidates sharing the same hits, and the ones with worse χ^2 of the track fit are rejected.
+The 204 procedure is repeated until all remaining tracks have up to one shared hit.
+Figure 8 (right) 205 shows the effect of the ambiguity resolution on matched and fake tracks for a QUBO solved 206 using matrix diagonalisation in a BX with $\xi = 7$.
+This scenario was selected to show the effect 207 for the highest particle multiplicity considered in this work.
+208